silverstripe/silverstripe-framework/docs/en/05_Contributing/04_Release_Process.md

    * Respond to issue reporter with reference to the release on the same discussion thread (cc security@silverstripe.org)
    * Move the issue to "Done" in the [project board](https://github.com/silverstripe-security/security-issues/projects/1)

-### Pre-announce Mailinglist
+### Pre-announcement mailing list

-In addition to our public disclosure process, we maintain a private mailinglist where upcoming security releases will be pre-announced.
-Members in this list will receive a security pre-announcement as soon as it has been sufficiently researched, alongside a timeline for the upcoming release.
+In addition to our public disclosure process, we maintain a private mailinglist where upcoming security releases are pre-announced.
+Members of this list will receive a security pre-announcement as soon as it has been sufficiently researched, with a timeline for the upcoming release.
 This will happen a few days before the announcement goes public alongside new release, and most likely before a patch has been developed.

-Since we’ll distribute sensitive info on unpatched vulnerabilities in this list, the selection criteria for joining naturally has to be strict.
+Since we’ll distribute sensitive information on unpatched vulnerabilities in this list, the selection criteria for joining naturally has to be strict.
-Applicants should provide references within the community, as well as a demonstrated need for this level of information (e.g. a large website with sensitive customer data).
+Applicants should provide references within the community, as well as a demonstrated need for this level of information (e.g. involvement with a large website with sensitive customer data).
-You don’t need to be a client of SilverStripe Ltd to get on board, but we will need to perform some low-touch background checks to ensure identity.
+You don’t need to be a client of SilverStripe Ltd to get on board, but we will need to perform some low-touch background checks to verify your identity.
 Please contact security@silverstripe.org for details.

 ## Quality Assurance and Testing